-Let’s start the full comparison with a quick overview of both platforms.
+I’ll start my full comparison with a quick overview of both platforms.

 SEO PowerSuite and Semrush: a quick overview

-SEO PowerSuite and Semrush are both tools that aim to help you boost website rankings, perform keyword research, manage backlinks and conduct site audits.
+SEO PowerSuite and Semrush are both tools designed to help you improve your website’s visibility in search engines — through features like keyword research, rank tracking, backlink analysis and technical site audits.

 However, their approaches to letting you do this, and their feature sets, differ significantly.